Azure/azure-ai-personalized-offers/Manual Deployment Guide/README.md

 ## Architecture

-The architecture diagram shows various Azure services that are deployed by [Personalized Offers Solution](https://github.com/Azure/cortana-intelligence-personalized-offers) using [Cortana Intelligence Solutions](https://gallery.cortanaintelligence.com/solutions), and how they are connected to each other in the end-to-end solution.
+The architecture diagram shows various Azure services that are deployed by [Personalized Offers Solution](https://github.com/Azure/cortana-intelligence-personalized-offers) using [Azure AI platform](https://azure.microsoft.com/en-us/overview/ai-platform/), and how they are connected to each other in the end-to-end solution.

 ![Solution Diagram](https://cloud.githubusercontent.com/assets/16085124/24881519/084cd072-1e0c-11e7-9093-7eaf48d4d513.png)